Gérard Depardieu biography

 Later he diversified his screen image and became the leading French actor of the '80s and '90s.
 He was twice awarded a César as Best Actor, for Le Dernier métro (1980) and Cyrano De Bergerac (1990), as well as receiving an Oscar nomination and BAFTA award for 'Cyrano' plus numerous awards at international film festivals.

-Perhaps partying a bit too much over his accomplishments, Gérard was convicted of drunk driving in France during that same year.
+Gérard, who admits to drinking up to 14 bottles of wine daily, was convicted of drunk driving in France that same year.
 He was sentenced to two months in jail (suspended) and lost his license for six months.
 He had motor troubles again nine years later when he crashed his motorcycle and was hospitalized while filming Astérix et Obélix contre César (1999) in Paris.

 In 1990, Gérard crossed the pond and made his American film debut, joining Andie McDowell in Green Card, a box office hit that earned him an American fan base and a Golden Globe for Best Actor in a Comedy.

 The following year, he starred as Christopher Columbus in Ridley Scott's epic, 1492: Conquest of Paradise.
 For a time, he was a regular player in Hollywood, starring in such films as Bogus with Whoopie Goldberg, The Secret Agent with Bob Hoskins, The Man in the Iron Mask with Jeremy Irons, John Malkovich and Leonardo DiCaprio, and 102 Dalmatians with Glenn Close.
 In 2012 he was seen in the big-screen adaptation of the best-selling novel Life of Pi (2012).
 More recently, he provided the voice of Gaston Baptiste in the animated feature, Sgt.
 Stubby: An American Hero (2018) and played a cameo alongside Juliette Binoche in the French romantic comedy, Let the Sunshine In (2018).

 With more than 115 films on his resumé and 34 films that sold more than a million tickets each to his credit, Gérard Depardieu was crowned France's all-time box office champ by Le Film Française.